madfam-io/plinto/.serena/memories/phase1_week1_implementation_nov15_2025.md

 ## Implementation Summary

-Successfully completed the foundational authentication UI components for the Plinto platform, establishing the foundation for competing with Clerk's developer experience.
+Successfully completed the foundational authentication UI components for the Janua platform, establishing the foundation for competing with Clerk's developer experience.

 ### Components Implemented